|

 (b) new software and network systems selected and implemented and (c)

 conversion to a total quality concept.
+Gary

 Patterson served as the Project Officer leading the worldwide pilot site